edcalderin/Heartbet-Sound-Anomaly-Detector/README.md

 * The models will be saved to `/pth_models` directory with the following pattern:
 `epoch_{epoch}_acc={accuracy in training}_val_acc={accuracy in validation}.pth`

 You will see different models per epoch, you must choose one of them afterwards and set it in the configuration file.
+The `model_name` property:

 ```yaml
 title: 'Hearbet Sound Anomaly Detector API'